Atlas Shrugged Part III: Who Is John Galt?: Development

-In an interview with Bill Frezza of Forbes, the producer John Aglialoro mentioned that the film would include a short dialogue between the heroine Dagny Taggart and a priest, a character which he said Rand struggled with and ultimately cut out of the original book.
+In an interview with Bill Frezza of Forbes, producer John Aglialoro mentioned that the film would include a short dialogue between the heroine Dagny Taggart and a priest, a character which he said Rand struggled with and ultimately cut out of the original book.
 This scene did not appear in the final cut.

 A month prior to the release of Part I, Aglialoro suggested that Part III might be made into a musical.
 In 2013 he promised to create "something closer to the book", and predicted that critics would pan the film.
 In a YouTube promotional piece where organizers discussed the film, he asserted that it was vital for the team to have a director who is professional, collaborative, and knows Rand's work: "I don't care if I've got to fire five directors — that's fine.
 We're going to get it right."

-The film was directed by J. James Manera, whose experience included directing a documentary in 2010 and a 1996 episode of the television show Nash Bridges.
-The cinematographer was Gale Tattersall.
+The film was ultimately directed by J. James Manera.

 Writing

-David Kelley, founder of The Atlas Society and an expert on the philosophical themes of Atlas Shrugged, consulted on the script, as he did for Parts I and II.
+David Kelley, founder of the Atlas Society and an expert on the philosophical themes of Atlas Shrugged, consulted on the script, as he did for the previous installments.